ktaylor63/southeast/site/content/news/interior-seeks-ideas-to-further-strengthen-incentives-and-voluntary-partnerships-for-landowner-conservation-of-wildlife.md

 updated: 'October 20th, 2016'
 ---

-**WASHINGTON D.C.** – The Department of the Interior today announced the start of a public process to explore expanding incentives for voluntary partnerships with private landowners and other land stewards to help conserve imperiled wildlife.
+**Washington, D.C.** – The Department of the Interior today announced the start of a public process to explore expanding incentives for voluntary partnerships with private landowners and other land stewards to help conserve imperiled wildlife.
 The effort is part of the U.S. Fish and Wildlife Service’s commitment to use innovative approaches to restore and protect the habitats for wildlife, improve implementation of the Endangered Species Act, and to strengthen local economies by preserving working lands.

 “Farmers, ranchers, and forest landowners are among our nation’s greatest champions for conservation, and we all have a stake in ensuring that working lands remain healthy for our economy and for future generations,” said Deputy Secretary of the Interior David J. Hayes.
 “Through this process, we are looking at ways to give private landowners and other stewards of the landscape more tools and support to provide important habitat for wildlife that is at risk.”